Refugee facts

 5.

-The UK received 3,861 asylum applications from separated children in the year ending September 2025, down 13% on the previous year
+4% of asylum applications (3,598) were from Unaccompanied Asylum Seeking Children in the year ending December 2025, down nearly 14% on the previous year.

 6.

-In the year ending September 2024, Sudan was the main country of origin for applications from separated children
+In 2025, Sudan was the main country of origin for applications from separated children.

 7.